 Outside of Lakeland’s Buena Block Party on July 17 the “#SOSCuba” protest song “Patria Y Vida” played, and the saying was written on the largest poster board carried around by the demonstrators in Munn Park.
 It translates: “Homeland and Life,” an optimistic twist on the ruling Communist Party of Cuba’s infamous, decades-old motto “Homeland or Death.”

-Two of the protest’s organizers, Maruchy Alfonso and Arelis Vera say Lakeland’s Cuban population has been spurred into solidarity by their homeland’s fight for freedom, and they have begun hosting daily meetings within their community on the state of governance in Cuba.
+Two of the organizers, Maruchy Alfonso and Arelis Vera, say Lakeland’s Cubans have been spurred into solidarity with their homeland’s fight for freedom and they have begun hosting daily meetings within their community on the state of governance in Cuba.